 B.R.: Unsurprisingly, while I wholeheartedly agree with your general sentiment, and while I think you are actually a fascinating case study of someone who’s utterly webbed up (2.0, natch) yet almost never in the “bethou me” sense — in fact the contrary: almost always in a pedagogical or at least intellectually engaged/evangelical sense — unsurprisingly, I’m not sure that, for some people anyway, the personal sh!t isn’t possessed of some potent magnetism.
 Prof as celebrity, as it were: that same bone gets tickled. / But then, OTOH, isn’t the poetic (STS) fallacy of YouTube & Facebook & whatnot that we can all be like celebrities, and have our wine preferences and our bunny suit escapades broadcast for consumption?
 YouTube — to paraphrase Amis, “‘TV, innit?’”
 That’s a sexy promise.
 I suspect that demurrals about “the job” are, in some cases, cloaks for its indulgence.

 D.M.: Personal impenetrability, solitariness, and remoteness are part of the mix when someone has a title that makes them the smartest person in the room.
 If it makes you feel better, those three qualities are minor superpowers.

 J.F.: In a public school setting, administrators would frown upon this kind of formalized personal contact between teachers and students.
 (I have former students as facebook friends, but no current students, no matter how close I might be to them in class.)
-But you're right -- artificial boundaries inhibit education.
-I have, on more than one occasion told my students, "You're smarter than me; I just have 35 years on you, that's all."
-And the longer I do this (10 years now) I realize the absolute value of personal connections with students.
+But you’re right — artificial boundaries inhibit education.
+I have, on more than one occasion told my students, “You’re smarter than me; I just have thirty-five years on you, that’s all.”
+And the longer I do this (ten years now) I realize the absolute value of personal connections with students.